bluedragonz/bad-bot-blocker/README.md

 You should disable the rules for Yandex or Baidu if you want them to index your website.
-But unless your website is written in Russian or Chinese, you probably won't get any traffic from them.
+But unless your website is written in Russian or Chinese, you probably don't get any traffic from them.
 They mostly just waste bandwidth and consume resources.

 Bots frequently try to make themselves look like other software by